UCBerkeleySETI/BL-Reservoir/README.md

 ```

 This results directory is important as this will be whats uploaded to the storage buckets.

+You code will be called as a command line utility in the form of `python3 script.py <input_file> <output_directory>` inside the compute pod.
+Currently, we require your code to conform to this interface, but we'll have a more flexible interface in the future.

+### Uploading Results From Your Code
+Let's say you've ran your code, how does it get uploaded so we can see the results?
+We use [FUSE mounts](https://cloud.google.com/storage/docs/gcs-fuse) to allow your code to write directly to our public accesible storage bucket, [bl-scale](https://console.cloud.google.com/storage/browser/bl-scale).

 ### Format of Results
 If you want the results to be displayed on the front end, it should follow this standard format.